This page is completely printer friendly. If you want me to create a tailored CV, I can do that in a whim.

 In this role, I assisted students in the first year of the same Computer Science (G400) degree I was working towards in the Web Design and Databases course.
 I also assessed students' work to some degree and gave them feedback on their work.
 I believe that my contributions to this course were valuable.
 I helped students and the lecturers with my fresh new knowledge and helped to make things clearer for them.
 This job involved me using my knowledge of HTML, CSS and PHP as well as MySQL for the latter part of the course.

 As part of one of my courses at Heriot-Watt University I was involved in visiting a school to work with secondary teachers in Computing.
 This course meant that I visit Ross High School, Tranent, every Wednesday to work in the classroom.

-I ran the hour long class three times.
-On all occasions I worked on website development and production.
-This is part of the Higher/National 5 curriculum and so I ably ran the course by preparing my own resources and materials that the students could use and brought my knowledge from the industry in to the classroom.
+All of my own run classes ran within three Wednesdays back to back.
+The three lessons were on web development.
 As well as this I assisted students with programming in all year groups, helped with ICT classes (word processing, spreadsheets, databases, presentation packages and graphics) and gained an excellent understanding of what it is like to work in a classroom.

 My election as class representative meant I had the responsibility of raising other students' concerns, worries and requirements at class representative meetings.
 I was elected as the third year class representative in September 2014 until April 2015, and then again in September 2015 until April 2016 as the fourth year computer science class representative.